sistemaon/pinescript/README.md

 # pinescript

-### Pinescript indicators, strategies and libraries for tradingview.
+### Pinescript indicators, strategies, libraries and candlesticks for tradingview.